BigToyBox/Sovol-SV05-Customized/README.md

 3. Proceed to Step 5 of the Sovol manual and install the heated bed

 ## Step 7 - Electronics
-1. Mouunt the power supply to the back wall using the three printed brackets
+1. Mount the power supply to the back wall using the three printed brackets
 2. Mount the Control box to the back wall

     a. remove the control box cover